Rethinking and Recomputing the Value of Machine Learning Models: Measuring model ``value''

-\begin{enumerate} \item[(a)] We take a model $m$ that outputs a prediction $p$ and a \textit{confidence} $c_p$ (or a confidence vector $\mathbf{c}$ with a confidence for a set of possible answers).
-Then, we filter the predictions to take only those above a certain confidence threshold (Fig.~\ref{fig:options}a). \item[(b)] The model $m$ outputs predictions (and possibly a confidence), but we apply a second model $s$ (the selector) that decides whether to accept the prediction or not, based on some features of the input item $i$ (Fig.~\ref{fig:options}b). \item[(c)] A hybrid of the two above cases is where the selector is actually a recalibrator $r$ that can either take as input only the prediction and confidence measure or also the input features of $i$ and adjust the confidence vector.
-We call the first as a \textit{feature-agnostic} calibrator and the latter as a \textit{feature-aware} calibrator (Fig.~\ref{fig:options}c). \item[(d)] The model $m$ is already trained to only output predictions that are ``good enough'' and includes an ``I don't know'' class (Fig.~\ref{fig:options}d).
+Selective classifiers are ML models that generate output only when they are sufficiently confident in their prediction accuracy; otherwise, they abstain from making a decision, guided by a predefined rejection function.
+Selective classifiers can be implemented as follows: \begin{enumerate} \item[(a)] We take a model $f$ that outputs a prediction $y$ and a \textit{confidence} $c_y$ (or a vector $\mathbf{c}$ of confidence for a set of possible answers).
+Then, we filter the predictions to take only those above a certain confidence threshold (Fig.~\ref{fig:options}a). \item[(b)] The model $f$ outputs predictions and confidence, but we apply a selector model $s$ that decides whether to accept the prediction or not, based on features of the input $x$ (Fig.~\ref{fig:options}b). \item[(c)] A hybrid of the two above cases is where the selector is a recalibrator $r$ that can either take as input the prediction and confidence measure (\textit{feature-agnostic} calibrator) or also the input features of $x$ and adjust the confidence vector (\textit{feature-aware} calibrator), typically applying threshold-based selection on the resulting confidence (Fig.~\ref{fig:options}c). \item[(d)] The model $f$ is already trained to only output predictions that are ``good enough'' and includes an ``I don't know'' class (Fig.~\ref{fig:options}d). \end{enumerate}